 D2 steel is a tool steel often referred to as “semi-stainless” as it falls just short of the required amount of chromium (13%) to qualify as full stainless yet it still provides a good amount of resistance to corrosion.
 On the flip side D2 steel is much harder than other steels in this category such as 154CM or ATS-34 and as a result holds its edge a little better.
 That said, it’s not as tough as many other steels and exponentially tougher to sharpen.
 In fact, you really need to be a master-sharpener to get a fine edge on D2.

 The VG-10 steel is very similar to 154CM and ATS-34 with slightly more chromium for enhanced corrosion resistance but also contains vanadium which makes it marginally tougher than these two.
 It originated not too long ago from Japan and has been slowly introduced into the American market by respect knife makers like Spyderco.
-It’s really hard and can get extremely sharp but also somewhat brittle so prone to chipping.
+It’s relatively hard and can get extremely sharp while also demonstrating reasonable toughness.

 H1 steel from Japan’s Myodo Metals is basically the ultimate in corrosion resistance and essentially does not rust.
 The epitome of true stainless steel.
 Naturally, this comes at a price and that price is edge retention which is relatively poor.
 So, while excellent for diving it’s a non-starter for most EDC use.
 Very expensive stuff.